 Use Your Early Magic Hours Effectively

 If you are staying on-site my biggest tip is be sure to use your magic hours effectively.
-These are one of the best perks about staying on site at Disney and you can achieve a lot in them.
-I recommend doing things that will undoubtedly have big queues later in the day like Crush’s Coaster or the Princess Pavillon.
+This early access is one of the best perks about staying on site at Disney and you can achieve a lot in them.

-Fast pass rides at Disneyland Paris are:
+Scariest rides at Disneyland Paris

 Utilise Single Riders or Baby Swap at Popular Rides